St. Mary’s Catholic Primary School is committed to meeting the requirements of the new primary curriculum.

 From the earliest age, children are encouraged to make use of a variety of construction kits and materials.
 Children plan, make and evaluate their finished item.
 A group room provides facilities for Food Technology activities.

 St Mary's is very fortunate to have a teacher who is fluent in French.
+Children in KS2 learn French for 30 minutes each week.

 All children are given opportunities to make music, compose, listen and respond to a range of music.
 Children have the opportunity to learn to play the recorder, violin, cello, clarinet, keyboard, percussion and guitar.
 We have achieved the National Silver Singing Award.
+Recorders are taught to Year 5 children for an entire year to introduce them to a tuned instrument.

 Physical activity fosters well being and co-operation with others as well as giving confidence and enjoyment to the participants.
 Children take part in gymnastics, dance and games every year with time allocated to athletics, outdoor pursuits and swimming in Key Stage 2.
 The children are introduced to and play football, netball, hockey, rounders, athletics, swimming and cricket.
 As in other curriculum areas, the skills are built up from the infants with an emphasis on extending the range and ability of the child.
 We have a well-equipped hall for gymnastics, a large range of games equipment, a netball court and large field for football, hockey etc. This year specialist coaches are assisting us.
 We use Arun Leisure Centre for swimming.
 During the year, football, dance, netball, tag rugby, hockey, fencing and athletics clubs are organised after school.